 Immerse yourself in public sociology by conducting your own research

 At Missouri State University, faculty and students participate in research to enhance the educational process.
-The sociology program offers every student the chance to participate in community action-based research and service learning opportunities, challenging their knowledge and skills as a public sociologist.
+The sociology program offers every student the chance to participate in community action-based research opportunities, challenging their knowledge and skills as a public sociologist.

 Undergraduate research positions

 The sociology program offers competitive undergraduate research positions for qualified students in addition to offering several research-focused courses in applied public sociology.
 Undergraduate research pairs students with faculty to collaborate with an agency to change policy or address issues in the community.
-For more information or to apply, contact Dr. Tim Knapp, research assistantship coordinator.
+For more information or to apply, contact the Sociology program at 417-836-5640.

 Why is undergraduate research important?